Data-driven decoding of quantum error correcting codes using graph neural networks: Results

 \subsection{Surface code with circuit-level noise}

 We use Stim to generate data with circuit-level noise.
 Simulated circuits use standard settings for the surface code, containing Hadamard single qubit gates, controlled-Z (CZ) entangling gates, and measure and reset operations.
-All of these operations, and the idling, contain Pauli noise, scaled by an overall error rate $p$.
-(See Appendix \ref{sec:App_B}.)
-Datasets of several million graphs are generated, with partial replacement after each epoch of training to avoid overfitting.
+All of these operations, and the idling, contain Pauli noise, scaled by an overall error rate $p$ (see Appendix \ref{sec:App_B}.)
+Datasets are generated in batches of varying sizes (see Appendix \ref{sec:App_A}), that each give a single gradient descent update of the neural network weights.
+For presentation purposes the batches are grouped into epochs containing $10^7$ data points in total, after which the test accuracy is evaluated.
+As discussed previously, to eliminate overfitting to the training data, no data is reused.
+This is feasible as the data generation is very fast.

 Figure \ref{fig:circuit_level} shows test results evaluated at $p=1.0\cdot 10^{-3}$ for decoders trained with data using an even mix of error rates $p=\{1.0,2.0,3.0,4.0,5.0\}\cdot 10^{-3}$ and memory-Z experiments.
 The logical failure rate is thus approximately 50\% of the true failure rate (up to correlations between failures in $X_L$ and $Z_L$), but consistent with the type of data that would be experimentally accessible.
 (We have also tried training and testing with a mix of memory-Z and memory-X experiments, which works as well but takes longer to train to the same accuracy.)
-The MWPM decoder uses the information provided by the simulated error model to optimize edge weights on the decoding graph, whereas the GNN decoder uses only the data provided by the simulated measurements.
-Despite this, we find that with sufficient training the GNN decoder outperforms the matching decoder.
+The rationale for using larger error rates during training is to include a relatively larger fraction of graphs with many nodes, under the assumption that these will generally be harder to decode.
+We compare to MWPM and belief-propagation augmented MWPM (belief-matching).
+Both these decoders use the information provided by the simulated error model to optimize edge weights on the decoding graph, where the BM algorithm additionally propagates information within and between the Z- and X-detector graphs for each instance.
+Despite the fact that the GNN decoder uses only the data provided by the simulated measurements, we find that with sufficient training the GNN decoder outperforms the matching decoders.
+For the largest code-distance considered, $d=9$, a larger network was used (see Appendix \ref{sec:App_A}), and the training has not converged to consistently outperform BM for all cycle depths considered.
+Figure \ref{fig:circuit_level_vs_p} also shows the performance of the GNN under varying error rates versus MWPM.
+We find that the networks have good performance within the whole range of error rates over which it was trained.